ericDeCourcy/Notes/On-Utopia.md

 - [ ] Gangs - why do they form and do they represent a rejection of current societal status quo?
 Why?
 Are gangs a representation of "opting out" of an existing system?
 - [ ] Crime - likely a big reason for gangs is that crime is profitable.
 But.
 Crime seems relevant to the discussion of utopia.
 - [ ] Punishment... whats up with that??
+- [ ] War
+    - [ ] what are we fighting for/over
+    - [ ] How do wars start and end
+    - [ ] How do people act in wars?
+How do people react to wars?
+    - [ ] How are people impacted by wars
+    - [ ] What are the parts of war that people fear?

 ## Ideas to integrate